yieldbot/adi/README.md

 # adi

 `adi`, rhyming with 'hardy' stands for the acronym (a) (d)atomic (i)nterface.
+It has three main objectives

+- freedom from structured data inputs
+- a schema/type system for data
+- objects as logic queries

-The concept is simple. `adi` is a Document Database onto grafted on Datomic.
-It makes use of a map/object notation to interface with a Logical Query Engine.
+The concept is simple. `adi` is a Document Database Syntax grafted on Datomic.
+It makes use of a Map/Object notation to interface with a Logical Query Engine for an even more declarative view of your data.
+Fundamentally, there should be no difference in the data-structure between what the programmer uses to ask  and what the programmer is getting back.
+We shouldn't have to play around turning objects into records, objects into queries... etc...

+***Not Anymore.***

 Datomic began something brand new for data, and `adi` leverages that incredible flexiblility with a syntax that is simple to understand.
-It converts flat, record-like arrays to tree-like objects and back again so that the user can interface with datomic the way datomic was designed to do.
+It converts flat, record-like arrays to tree-like objects and back again so that the user can interface with Datomic the way that expresses Datomic's true capabilities.

 The key to understanding `adi` lies in understanding the power of a schema.
 The schema dictates what you can do with the data.
-Instead of limiting the programmer, the schema should exhance him/her.

-Using `adi` once a schema for an application has been defined, the data can be inserted in any shape, as long as it follows the coventions specified within that schema.
-Fundamentally, there should be no difference in the data-structure between what the programmer asks for and what the programmer is getting.
-We shouldn't have to play around turning objects into records, objects into logic queries... etc...
+Instead of limiting the programmer, the schema should exhance him/her, much like what a type-system does for programmers - without being suffocatingly restrictive.
+Once a schema for an application has been defined, the data can be inserted in ANY shape, as long as it follows the coventions specified within that schema.

-Well...
-Not anymore...

 #### Installation